Skip to main content

 AJ: First and foremost, I just love being able to play sports again.
 I was a very sporty kid before I became disabled, so it feels amazing to be able to get back into that.
 I love the rush you get from playing sports.
 I love the team spirit, and how we support each other when we win or when we lose.
 I love learning and perfecting new skills and discovering what my body can do, then teaching those skills to newbies and watching them go through this process.
 I love all the friends I’ve made through the sport.

 RH: I love how accessible it is.
 Because of my disability, I can’t do many of the sports I loved to do as a kid, so finding something that I can still do without worsening my health has been amazing.
 I also love how fast-paced it is – during games, there’s always something happening which is very exciting.
-Our team are incredibly welcoming and supportive as well, so it feels great to have a community too.
+Our team is incredibly welcoming and supportive as well, so it feels great to have a community too.

 How often do you train?
 Is it difficult to fit this in with your studies?